Click the links below to view information about activities for this park.

 Boating: Pedal boats and canoes are available for rent.
-They are available daily from 10 a.m. to 5 p.m. during the summer, subject to staff availability.
+Contact the visitor center for days and hours of operations.
 Privately owned boats and watercraft may access Lake Norman from the boat launch area located at the south end of the park.
 Use of the area is free, but cars must leave the parking area by the park's closing time.

-Group Tent Camping: No more than 25 people are permitted on each site.
+Group Tent Camping: No less than 7 or more than 25 people are permitted on each site.
 Drinking water and restrooms are available nearby; picnic tables and a fire ring are provided at each site.
 The Group Campground is open from April through November.